Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Introduction

+\paragraph{Conference version.} Parts of this work have already appeared as a conference version \cite{conferenceversion}.
+The framework introduced in \cite{conferenceversion} is limited to clique-filtrations with boundary matrices of dimension one.
+Hence only the Erd\H{o}s--R\'enyi and Vietoris--Rips model were considered, and the dimension was restricted to $1$.
+In the present work, we add the analysis of the \v{C}ech model (which is not a clique filtration) and extend the analysis of the Vietoris--Rips model to arbitrary dimensions.

-\paragraph{Related work.} There are many variants of the standard reduction algorithm with the goal to improve its practical performance, partially with tremendous speed-ups, e.g.~\cite{adams2014javaplex, bauer2021ripser, bauer2017phat, henselman2016matroid, maria2014gudhi, morozov2007dionysus, perez2021giotto}.
-All these approaches are based on matrix reduction and do not overcome the cubic worst-case complexity of Gaussian elimination.
-We consider only the standard reduction algorithm in our analysis although we suspect that our techniques apply to most of these variants as well.
+\paragraph{Related work.} There are many variants of the standard reduction algorithm with the goal to improve its practical performance, partially with tremendous speed-ups, e.g.~\cite{adams2014javaplex, bauer2017phat, henselman2016matroid, maria2014gudhi, morozov2007dionysus, perez2021giotto}.
+Even faster algorithms exist for special types of filtrations, for instance Vietoris-Rips complex~\cite{bauer2021ripser}, or in combination with pre-processing metods for voxel data~\cite{robins-skeletonization,wagner-socg,tierny-sandwich}.
+All these approaches are eventually based on matrix reduction and do not overcome the worst-case complexity of Gaussian elimination.
+We consider only the standard reduction algorithm in our analysis although we suspect that our techniques apply to many of these variants as well.
 An asymptotically faster algorithm in matrix-multiplication time is known~\cite{zigzag_matrix_multiplication}, as well as a randomized output-sensitive algorithm that computes only the most persistent features~\cite{Chen2013Output}.
 However, these approaches are not based on elementary column operations and slower in practice.

-In the persistence computation, the order of the simplices (and thus of the columns and rows in the boundary matrix) is crucial and can be altered only in specific cases \cite{bauer2017phat, abcw}.
+In the persistence computation, the order of the simplices (and thus of the columns and rows in the boundary matrix) is crucial and can be altered only in specific cases \cite{bauer2017phat, bauer2022keeping, abcw}.
 This order also determines which elements can be used as pivots.
-For that reason, we did not see how to transfer analyses of related problems, such as the expected complexity of computing the Smith normal form~\cite{smithnormal} or the study of fill-in for linear algebraic algorithms~\cite{directmethods,order_pivoting}.
-These methods require either to interleave row and column operations and swap of rows and columns, or to reorder the rows and columns and cherry-pick the pivots.
+For that reason, we did not see how to transfer analyses of related problems, such as the expected complexity of computing the Smith normal form~\cite{smithnormal} or the study of fill-in for linear-algebraic algorithms~\cite{directmethods,order_pivoting} to our setup.
+These methods require either to interleave row and column operations and swap rows and columns, or to reorder the rows and columns.